South Africa to allow mines to operate at 50% capacity during lockdown

-South Africa will allow mines to operate at 50% capacity during a nationwide lockdown to curb the spread of the coronavirus, according to amended government regulations published on Thursday.
+South Africa will allow mines to operate at up to 50% capacity during a nationwide lockdown to curb the spread of the new coronavirus, according to amended regulations published on Thursday.

-Mines minister Gwede Mantashe told a news conference that the government knew there were risks if some deep-level mines were closed for an extended period.
+Mines minister Gwede Mantashe told a news conference the government knew there was a chance of instability if some deep-level mines were closed for an extended period.
 "In the amendment we are identifying a risk, particularly in deep mining, (that) if they are left alone for a long time the stability of the ground gets tampered with," he said.

+South Africa is home to some of the world's deepest mines, some of which are nearly 4 kilometres deep.
+Minerals Council South Africa, an industry body, welcomed the revised regulations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)